DO-Solutions/do-api-kube/README.md

-A serverless function example built for DigitalOcean Functions that retrieves droplet information from the DigitalOcean API.
+A serverless function example built for DigitalOcean Functions that retrieves your Cluster's information from the DigitalOcean API.
 This function demonstrates how to create API-connected serverless functions that can be integrated with GenAI platforms for function calling capabilities.
-Built using Python 3.11, it leverages the [pydo](https://pypi.org/project/pydo/) client to interact with DigitalOcean services.
+Built using Python 3.11, it leverages the [kubernetes](https://github.com/kubernetes-client/python) client to interact with DOKS along with [boto3](https://pypi.org/project/boto3/) for interacting with Spaces..

 ---